esbmc/esbmc/src/python-frontend/README.md

 3. Translating Python statements into a set of symbols in the irep format.

 The ESBMC backend finalizes the conversion by performing symbolic execution on the GOTO program, producing instructions in Single Static Assignment (SSA) form.
-Following symbolic execution, we generate a first-order logic formula which is then discharged by an SMT solver. </br></br>
+Following symbolic execution, we generate a first-order logic formula, which an SMT solver discharges. </br></br>

 <p align="center">
   <img src="./images/arch.png" alt="ESBMC Architecture" width="65%" />